-The dark filament material made of cooler chromospheric plasma at about 60,000 – 80,000 K (cooler compared to the million degree corona) can best be seen in the 304 Angstrom wavelength observed with SDO.
-The 304 Angstrom wavelength is most sensitive to emission from the cooler 80,000 K plasma while 171 shows the hotter million K corona.
+The dark filament material made of cooler chromospheric plasma at about 60,000 – 80,000 K (cooler compared to the million-degree corona) can best be seen in the 304 Angstrom wavelength observed with SDO.
+The 304 Angstrom wavelength is most sensitive to the emission from the cooler 80,000 K plasma while 171 shows the hotter million K corona.

 The added feature to this event is the earth.
 This time of year is eclipse season for SDO.
 During eclipse season there are short periods during which the earth blocks out or eclipses the sun for SDO.
 While this filament was erupting and as it was forming a prominence off the limb of the sun, SDO was moving into eclipse and the earth started to move in front the sun.
 The above figure shows a sequence of SDO 304 images as the earth moves between SDO and the sun.

 The video starts with the 304 Angstrom observations, first showing the upper 2/3 of the sun then zooming in on the NE section.
 Next the same 2/3 view is shown but with the 171 Angstrom telescope.
 The video again zooms in but in the 171 wavelength.